rahulllsharmaaa/youcreate/SETUP_COMPLETE.md

-# Setup Complete - You Create Video Generation Platform
+# Setup Complete - Video Generation System Fixed!

-## ✅ All Systems Operational
+## ✅ Database Schema Created & Script Generator Working!

-Your AI automatic video maker is now fully configured and ready to use!
+The pipeline has been fixed and is now ready to use.

 ---